pdelbarrio/atbcn/README.md

 ## Todo list

+[ ] - Create UI design and prototype in Figma
-[ ] - Create structure with moked events
+[ ] - Create structure with mocked events
 [ ] - Create components
 [ ] - Create modal to see event info
 [ ] - Create database in Supabase